 - Rely on their professional relationships with patients to tailor their advice to best meet individual patient needs and desires.

-Clinical pharmacists practice in many different health care environments: hospitals and their affiliated outpatient clinics, emergency departments, community pharmacies, doctors’ offices, community-based clinics, nursing homes, and managed care organizations.
+Clinical pharmacists practice in many different health care environments: hospitals and their affiliated outpatient clinics, emergency departments, community pharmacies, physicians’ offices, community-based clinics, nursing homes, and managed care organizations.